F-Stack/f-stack/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 The cryptodev library provides an API set for managing Crypto operations which utilize the Mempool Library to allocate operation buffers.
-Therefore, it ensures that the crytpo operation is interleaved optimally across the channels and ranks for optimal processing.
+Therefore, it ensures that the crypto operation is interleaved optimally across the channels and ranks for optimal processing.
 A ``rte_crypto_op`` contains a field indicating the pool that it originated from.
 When calling ``rte_crypto_op_free(op)``, the operation returns to its original pool.